krzysu/universal_ui/README.md

 -   jquery bbq integration for creating shortcuts to views
 -   create WaitingRoom and move minimalized Panels there
 -   full state for real
--   set states of panels accordingly if HTML nodes has right classes (i.e. if during initialization panel has class `minimalized` set its state to `0`)

 * * *